fortrabbit/help/docs/install-statamic-3.md

 ## Document status

-Mind that this install guide is work in progress and for the BETA version of Statamatic 3.
-Our current knowledge on the inner workings of Statamatic is limited.
+Mind that this install guide is work in progress and for the BETA version of Statamic 3.
+Our current knowledge on the inner workings of Statamic is limited.
 We have not much first hand experience.
-Make sure to use the official Statamatic docs at [statamic.dev](https://statamic.dev/) as your main source of truth.
+Make sure to use the official Statamic docs at [statamic.dev](https://statamic.dev/) as your main source of truth.

 ## Get ready

 Make sure you to have completed all steps in the [get ready guide](/get-ready).
 Have a local development environment with PHP and a web server ready.
 Also best, already have a plain vanilla App at fortrabbit ready.
-There is no Statamatic preset yet, so best choose "plain PHP" when bookng a new App in the fortrabbit Dashboard.
+There is no Statamic preset yet, so best choose "plain PHP" when bookng a new App in the fortrabbit Dashboard.

-## Install Statamatic locally
+## Install Statamic locally

-Before you deploy anything to fortrabbit, we highly recommend to have your Statamatic project running locally.
+Before you deploy anything to fortrabbit, we highly recommend to have your Statamic project running locally.
 This is how to start a project from scratch on your local machine (with a folder called like your App):

 ```
-# 1. Create a local (on your own computer) Statamatic project folder (called like your App) with Composer:
+# 1. Create a local (on your own computer) Statamic project folder (called like your App) with Composer:
 composer create-project statamic/statamic {{app-name}} --prefer-dist --stability=dev
 ```